ansys/scade-apitools/README.rst

 ------------------------
 For more information, see the `Documentation page`_.

 Feel free to post issues and other questions at `apitools Issues`_.
 This is the best place to post questions and code.

 Installation
 ------------
-The ``ansys-scade-apitools`` package supports only the versions of Python delivered with Ansys SCADE:
+The ``ansys-scade-apitools`` package supports only the versions of Python delivered with Ansys SCADE, starting from 2021 R2:

-* 2019 R2 -> 2021 R1: Python 3.4
 * 2021 R2 -> 2023 R1: Python 3.7
 * 2023 R2 ->: Python 3.10